heymeche/heymeche/README.md

 ## 🧩 About Me

 I enjoy programming and solving problems through logic and creativity.
 Math has always been a passion of mine, and I love exploring how it connects with code.
+I've also learned about **Machine Learning** and **Natural Language Processing (NLP)**, and I'm excited to keep growing in those areas.
 When I'm not coding, I enjoy **knitting**, **cooking**, and spending time with friends.

 ---